Shuttle/shuttle-esb/_posts/2014-07-30-codeplex-MoonSpring-Discussions.md

 Regards,
 Eben

 p.s.
-Is there no way that you can perhaps use the Shuttle ESB issues page on GitHub for your questions as other may find it useful.
+Is there no way that you can perhaps use the Shuttle.Esb issues page on GitHub for your questions as other may find it useful.
 I do not maintain the CodePlex side anymore and it will be deprecated (deleted) one day.
-The issue page is here: https://github.com/Shuttle/shuttle-esb/issues
+The issue page is here: https://github.com/Shuttle/Shuttle.Esb/issues

 ### MoonSpring (Mon at 8:43 AM)